Registration 10:30 am - 12:45 pm. See more on registration below. Note: Pe-registration is highly encouraged and a discount is offered.

 The orange course is for pairs of Star, Life and Eagle Boy Scouts; Girl Scout advanced Cadettes, Ambassadors and Seniors; and American Heritage Girl Patriots.
 No adults are allowed to accompany teams on this course.

-- Green - Intermediate/Advanced (about 20 controls, about 6 km, mostly off trail)
+- Green - Intermediate/Advanced (about 20 controls, about 6 km)